tadamcz/value-of-information/README.md

 # What this package does
-This package lets you calculate the [value of information](https://en.wikipedia.org/wiki/Value_of_information) (VOI) of receiving a signal.
+This package lets you estimate the [value of information](https://en.wikipedia.org/wiki/Value_of_information) (VOI) of receiving a signal, in a simplified model.

+It also lets you do a cost-benefit analysis: weighing the costs of the information against the stakes of the decision that may be improved by the information.

 ## Background
 When we gain information about a decision-relevant quantity, that information may improve the decision we ultimately